uaf/uaf/src/pyuaf/doc/api_pyuaf_client_results.rst

         .. autoattribute:: pyuaf.client.results.CreateMonitoredDataResultTarget.clientConnectionId

-            The id of the session that wasThe id of the session that was used for this target, as an ``int``.. autoattribute:: pyuaf.client.results.CreateMonitoredDataResultTarget.notificationHandle
+            The id of the session that was used for this target, as an ``int``

+        .. autoattribute:: pyuaf.client.results.CreateMonitoredDataResultTarget.clientSubscriptionHandle

+            The handle of the subscription that owns this monitored item, as an ``int``

+        .. autoattribute:: pyuaf.client.results.CreateMonitoredDataResultTarget.notificationHandle

             The notification handle that was assigned to the monitored item by the UAF (unique per client).